Douglas College > Programs & Courses > Continuing Education > Health Professional Development > Courses > End of life doula (BREV 1100)

 Kessler, D. (2007) The Needs of the Dying, NY: Harper Collins

 Okun, B. (2012) Saying Goodbye: A Guide to Coping with a Loved One’s Terminal Illness, NY: Berkley Books

-Contact the Douglas College Bookstore for prices and ordering information.
+Contact the Douglas College Bookstore or local/online bookseller for prices and ordering information.

 This is a classroom-based course.
 Students are expected to participate in class discussions.